LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

             e.g. `var.academy_production_database_password`

 ### Create a Glue job and Crawler
-Here you will create a Glue job which will be used to pull the database tables into Landing Zone S3 bucket using the JDBC connection.
+Here you will create a Glue job which will be used to pull the database tables into S3 using the JDBC connection.
 You will also create a Crawler to read all the ingested tables from S3 and populate a Glue Catalog Database so that the data can be queried in Athena or consumed by other Glue jobs for further processing.

-#### Create a Glue job to ingest all database tables to Landing Zone S3 bucket
+#### Create a Glue job to ingest all database tables to S3

 You can prototype your script and test ingesting a few tables by referring to an [example script][TODO: Link to Github repo Glue script] and following [this guide][using-glue-studio].